open3e/open3e/README.md

     options:
-    -h, --help              show this help message and exit -c CAN, --can CAN       use can device, e.g. can0 -d DOIP, --doip DOIP    use doip access, e.g. 192.168.1.1 (*)-dev DEV, --dev DEV     boiler type --dev vdens or --dev vcal || pv/battery --dev vx3, --dev vair(*) -a, --scanall           dump all dids
+    -h, --help              show this help message and exit -c CAN, --can CAN       use can device, e.g. can0 (can0 is default, can be omitted) -d DOIP, --doip DOIP    use doip access, e.g. 192.168.1.1 (*)-dev DEV, --dev DEV     boiler type --dev vdens or --dev vcal || pv/battery --dev vx3, --dev vair(*) -a, --scanall           dump all dids